 The rate of patient enrollment sometimes delays completion of clinical studies.
 There is substantial competition to enroll patients in clinical trials for pain management products, and such competition has delayed clinical development of our products in the past.
 Delays in planned patient enrollment can result in increased development costs and delays in regulatory approval.
 We presently have three products in Phase II of clinical trials, including Lidoderm® for chronic low back pain.
-We cannot assure you that the FDA or other regulatory agencies will approve any products developed by us, including oxymorphone ER, oxymorphone IR or DepoMorphineTM, on a timely basis, if at all, or, if granted, that such approval will not subject the marketing of our products to certain limits on indicated use.
-In particular, in March 2004 the FDA requested additional time to review the oxymorphone ER clinical data and we do not know what will be the outcome of this additional review by the FDA.
-We believe we will receive a response in the second quarter of 2004.
-In addition, the FDA indicated in March 2004 that more safety and efficacy information from patients receiving repeated doses of oxymorphone IR will be required.
+We cannot assure you that the FDA or other regulatory agencies will approve any products developed by us, including oxymorphone ER or oxymorphone IR, on a timely basis, if at all, or, if granted, that such approval will not subject the marketing of our products to certain limits on indicated use.
+In particular, on May 6, 2004, we announced that we will initiate a new clinical trial for oxymorphone ER to provide additional safety and efficacy data in response to meetings we had with the FDA in the first half of 2004.
+In addition, we announced in March 2004, that more safety and efficacy information from patients receiving repeated doses of oxymorphone IR will be required.
 We do not know what the FDA will require for final approval of oxymorphone ER and oxymorphone IR.
 There can be no assurance that the FDA will approve oxymorphone ER and oxymorphone IR or if the FDA will require significant additional testing which could result in a substantial delay in launching these products, if at all.
 Any delay or limitation in obtaining, or failing to obtain approvals of products developed by us would adversely affect the marketing of these products and our ability to generate product revenue, as well as adversely affect the price of our common stock.
 In addition, we rely on collaboration partners that may control or make changes in trial protocol and design enhancements that may also delay clinical trials.
 We cannot assure you that we will not experience delays or undesired results in these or any other of our clinical trials.